-In the previous article, we determined Ten Brainstorming Rules for Success which should result in a heap of interesting, crazy, bad and excellent ideas.
+In the previous article, we determined Mastering Brainstorming Techniques: Learn How to Run a Brainstorming Session which should result in a heap of interesting, crazy, bad and excellent ideas.
 But how do you choose the best one?

 Let's take a hypothetical example and have a closer look at the selection process.
 The ultimate goal of a brainstorming session is to make your business more successful.
 When the session is over, there is an impressive amount of ideas on your flip chart.
 Some of the proposals represent minor changes, but most of them involve a lot of hard work and often the necessity to clarify your company's priorities.
 Moreover, you will not be able to realize all the proposed changes, because your options are limited, and some of the ideas are simply not worth the effort.